digital-preservation-is-people/digipres-codes-of-conduct/README.md

 * [How to write a great code of conduct](https://medium.com/uplifttogether/how-to-write-a-great-code-of-conduct-2d32448c96a)
 * [The complex reality of adopting a meaningful code of conduct](https://subfictional.com/the-complex-reality-of-adopting-a-meaningful-code-of-conduct/)

-## Examples of Enforcing Codes of Conduct
+## Examples of enforcing codes of conduct
 * [After a Year of #MeToo Impacting the Hacker Community, We Still Have Far to Go](https://perma.cc/3724-GHNC)
 * [Code4Lib Duty Officers](http://2017.code4lib.org/duty-officers/)
 * [Code of Conduct Enforcement Warning Signs](https://perma.cc/3MRD-ULPC)